rishabh4509/Expense_Tracker_Application/README.md

 • To categorize expenses such as Food, Travel, Shopping, Bills, etc.\
 • To allow users to view their total monthly expenditure.\
 • To visualize expenses using graphs or summaries.\
-• To help users maintain a personal budget.
+• To help users maintain a personal budget.\
+\
+***Problem Statement***\
+Managing personal finances is a common challenge faced by individuals in daily life.
+People often spend money on various activities such as food, travel, shopping, bills, and entertainment, but they fail to keep track of where their money is going.
+As a result, they may overspend, struggle to budget properly, or find it difficult to analyze their monthly expenses.